cmwedin/NoiseGenerators/README.md

 # Noise Generators
 This package is a collection of compute shaders that can generate various types of noise textures.
 This README is currently a placeholder and will be update as development continues

+# Using This Package
+There are multiple supported ways to use this package to generate a random noise texture.
+The first step is to determine what type of noise texture you want to generate.
+The different types of noise textures supported are discussed [bellow](#random-noise-texture).
+Once you have determined the appropriate noise texture for your purpose, you can use one of the following methods to create it

+## Using a generator object
+This method is recommended for creating a noise texture from a script.
+You can instantiate the generator object for the type of texture you want to generate using its constructor.
+You will provide arguments to the constructor to set parameters of the texture such as the random number seed and the texture size.
+Some types of textures may also require other parameters such as lattice cell size or number of control points.
+You can also modify other parameters of the texture such as wether it will be required to tile seamlessly through the properties of the generator object.
+Once you have the parameters set appropriately you can generate the texture using the `GenerateTexture()` method and access it from the `NoiseTexture` property.
+If you will not need to regenerate the texture you can at this point dispose of noise generator object using its `Dispose()` method, which will release any unmanaged resources the object uses (such as its compute shader buffers).
+Not that this will not release the unmanaged resources of the texture itself, which you will need to do yourself once done using it through the `RenderTexture.Release()` method.

+## Using a monobehaviour component
+## Using a static method
+This method is planed to be supported in version 0.6.2

+## Creating the texture as an asset using editor tools
+This method is planed to be supported in version 1.1.0

 # Psuedo-Random Number generation approach

 This package uses a "permuted congruential generator" (more commonly known as PCG) algorithm  as it lies on the pareto-fronter of random quality vs preformance (see [Hash Functions for GPU Rendering](https://jcgt.org/published/0009/03/02/)).
 The particular PCG procedure this package uses is: